excelsior-oss/excelsior-jet-gradle-plugin/README.md

 > the Oracle JRE installed, and the executable should work as expected.

-Finally, the plugin packs the contents of the `jet/app` directory into a zip archive named `<excelsiorJet.artifactName>.zip` so as to aid single file re-distribution.
+Finally, the plugin packs the contents of the `jet/app` directory into a zip archive named `<artifactName>.zip` so as to aid single file re-distribution.
 On Windows and Linux, you can also set the `packaging = 'excelsior-installer'` configuration parameter to have the plugin create an Excelsior Installer setup instead, and on OS X, setting `packaging = 'osx-app-bundle'` will result in the creation